Creating Subgraphs in Semi-Random Hypergraph Games: New results

 For the proof of Theorem~\ref{thm:upper_bound_balanced} we will need the following lemma which is a straightforward generalization of Theorem 3.29 from~\cite{JLR} (the edge-disjoint case) to hypergraphs.
-Given integers $2\le r<n$, a real $p:=p(n)\in(0,1)$, and an $r$-graph $F$, let Further, let $D_F:=D_F(n,p)$ be the largest number of edge-disjoint copies of $F$ one can find in $G^{(r)}(n,p)$, a random $n$-vertex $r$-graph obtained by turning each $r$-element subset of vertices into an edge independently with probability $p$. \begin{lemma} For all integers $r\ge2$ and every $r$-graph $F$, there exist constants $0<a<b$ such that if $\Phi_F\to\infty$, then a.a.s. $a\Phi_F\le D_F\le b\Phi_F$. \end{lemma}
+Given integers $2\le r<n$, a real $p:=p(n)\in(0,1)$, and an $r$-graph $F$, let

+be the order of magnitude of the expectation of the ``least expected'' sub-hypergraph of $F$.
+This quantity, in turn, determines the order of magnitude of the largest number $D_F:=D_F(n,p)$ of edge-disjoint copies of $F$ one can find in $G^{(r)}(n,p)$, a random $n$-vertex $r$-graph obtained by turning each $r$-element subset of vertices into an edge independently with probability $p$. \begin{lemma}[Janson, {\L}uczak, Ruci\'{n}ski \cite{JLR}] For all integers $r\ge2$ and every $r$-graph $F$, there exist constants $0<a<b$ such that if $\Phi_F\to\infty$, then a.a.s. $a\Phi_F\le D_F\le b\Phi_F$. \end{lemma}

-In order to apply this lemma in our context, we need first to address two issues: (i) the appearance of repeated edges and (ii) the uniformity of the model -- as opposed to the binomial model $G^{(r)}(n,p)$.
+Lemma~\ref{disj} will be used to facilitate the desired outcome of Phase 1 of a strategy supporting the proof of Theorem~\ref{thm:upper_bound_balanced}.
+However, in order to apply this lemma in our context, we need first to address two issues: (i) the appearance of repeated edges and (ii) the uniformity of the model -- as opposed to the binomial model $G^{(r)}(n,p)$.
 For the latter we will use a consequence of an asymptotic model equivalence result from \cite[Corollary 1.16(i)]{JLR}.
 Let $G^{(r)}(n,t)$ be an $r$-graph chosen uniformly at random from all $r$-graphs on vertex set $[n]$ which have $t$ edges.